jundalisay/spblist/content/en/material/euclid.md

 Ba is that which makes each of us unique and different.
 Your ba is destined to survive after death, often depicted or imagined as a human-headed bird, which with good fortune will go forth by day to enjoy the light, but might also end up existing only in the dark, like the bat or the ruin-haunting owl.

-Sheut is your shadow, and by extension the other you, as well as being used to describe a statue, a model or a painting of a human.
+Sheut is your shadow, and by extension the other you, as well as being used to describe a statue, a model or a painting of a human. -->

-Postulate 1 is about how the aether links two discrete identities.
+1. Postulate 1 is about how the aether links two discrete identities.
 We call this an aethereal band.
 The details of this is given by Books 1, 7-10.

-Postulate 2 is about how aethereal links spread out indefinitely, creating spacetime.
+2. Postulate 2 is about how aethereal links spread out indefinitely, creating spacetime.
 The details of this is given by Books 5, 10.

-Postulate 3 is about how aethereal links spread in all directions from a source, as seen in the light of Electromagnetism.
+3. Postulate 3 is about how aethereal links spread in all directions from a source, as seen in the light of Electromagnetism.
 The details of this is given by Book 3.

-Postulate 4 is about how some aethereal identities have a 'right angle' which is now the right handedness of a particle in the Weak Interaction.
+4. Postulate 4 is about how some aethereal identities have a 'right angle' which is now the right handedness of a particle in the Weak Interaction.
 The details of this is given by Book 6, 11.

-Postulate 5 is about how the meeting of aethereal links create matter (Strong Force) or interaction from non-right-handed particles.
+5. Postulate 5 is about how the meeting of aethereal links create matter (Strong Force) or interaction from non-right-handed particles.
 The details of this is given by Books 12-13.

-Euclids and the Greeks got these principles from the Egyptians who were expert in geometry and math.
+Euclid and the Greeks got these principles from the Egyptians who were expert in geometry and math.

 A shallow person will say that there is no way for the Egyptians to know about left and right handedness of particles.